vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon I went to Mehak Indian Cuisine to pick up food for an online order.
 I left home a little before 2 PM.
 I used a cloth face mask and had minimal interaction.

+## Friday December 18

+In the afternoon, I went to downtown Berkeley.
+I first went to Trader Joe's where I bought groceries.
+I checked out at 4:21 PM.
+After that, I went to Udupi Palace and got a spinach masal dosa.
+I wore a surgical mask.